Skip the crockpot and get back to basics with this authentic slow smoked BBQ pulled pork recipe.

 - Rollups.
 Roll it in a tortilla with chopped onions, chopped tomatoes, jalapeño pepper, shredded cheese.

-Serving it the next day and serving leftover pulled pork
+Cook today, serve tomorrow, and serving leftover pulled pork

 I often get asked what's the best way to cook pulled pork on Saturday and serve it on Sunday.
 My answer is "don't do it".
 That's called serving leftovers.
 Fresh meat is best.
 But it can be done.